hn5092/KAP-manual/en/model/cube/corr.en.md

 ## CORR(Beta) ##

-correlation confficients are used in statics to measure how strong a relationship is between two variables.
-In KAP V2.5.5, it supports the function Pearson's correlation, which is named *pcorr*.
-In this version, the  function is not supported to be used in pushdown query.
-Hence, please choose the measures in advance during cube build.
+Correlation coefficients are used in statics to measure how strong a relationship is between two variables.
+In KAP V2.5.5, it supports the correlation coefficients function, which is named *corr*.

 ### CORR introduction ###

-Corr function will return a value to find the relationship between the two variables.
+CORR function will return a value to find the relationship between the two variables.
 The value is between -1 and 1, where 1 indicates a strong positive relationship.
-For example, for every positive increase in one variable, there will be a positive increase in the aother.
-0 means that there is no relationship between the two variables and -1 means that when one variable has a positive increase, the another one will have a negative decrease.
+For example, for every positive increase in one variable, there will be a positive increase in the aother variable.
+0 means that there is no relationship between the two variables and -1 means that when one variable has a positive increase, another one will have a negative decrease.
 Its syntax is as below:

-> pcorr({measure1},{measure2}), measure is the measure to query.
-It should note that, in current version, the parameter return type for function CORR must be one of  *bigint*, *integer*, *int4*, *long*, *tinyint*, *smallint* and *decimal*.
-If the data type of one measure is decimal , the another one also need to be decimal.
-Other data types which was mentioned before will not have the limitation.
+> corr({measure1},{measure2}), measure is the column to calculate.
+It should note that, in the current version, the parameter return type for function CORR must be one of *real*, *bigint*, *integer*, *int4*, *long8*, *tinyint*, *smallint*, *decimal*, *double*, *float* and *numeric*.
+Date column is not supported to calculate now.
+>
+> If the data type of one column is decimal , another one also need to be decimal.
+Other data types which were mentioned before will not have the limitation.

 The query example in KAP is as below:

 ```
-SELECT pcorr(BUYER_ID, SELLER_ID)
+SELECT corr(TOTAL_AMOUNT, PRICE)
 FROM KYLIN_SALES
 ```